BiswasJishnu/Vampire-Terminal-Theme/README.md

 ```html
    cp vampire.json ~/.config/tilix/schemes
 ```
+* Now reload Tilix and apply the theme

-Go to Preferences and select your Tilix profile
+1. Go to Preferences and select your Tilix profile
-Select Colors tab
+2. Select Colors tab
-Select Dracula from dropdown
+3. Select Vampire from dropdown